davidsday/go-tdd/README.txt

-In this style of development, the RedBar/GreenBar (and YellowBar)s are the primary layer of communication with the developer, so goTestParser loads the quickfix list for you, but it does not force you to go to the failed test every time.
-I find that often in my development work flow, I don't need to go to the test at all, but want to peruse  and fix the function that caused the failure, and I may already be there.
+In this style of development, the RedBar/GreenBar (and YellowBar)s are the primary layer of communication with the developer, so goTestParser loads the quickfix list for you, but it does not force you to go to the failed test.
+I find that often in my development work flow, I sometimes don't need to go to the test at all, but instead want to peruse  and fix the function that caused the failure, and I may already be there.

 The RedBar/GreenBar/YellowBar message line lingers until any key is pressed (I typically just hit the space bar).

+<Space> (or any other key, for that matter) dismisses the Green/Red/Yellow
+bars.

 In my personal set up, I have told vim-go to use the quickfix window exclusively.

+	let g:go_list_type = 'quickfix'

+	Plug 'Valloric/ListToggle'
-I have <Leader>q toggle the quickfix window and <C-j> and <C-k>
+		If you use this, <Leader>q toggles the quickfix window open and closed

-navigate the quickfix list up and down. <LocalLeader>a takes me to the Alternate file.
+	nnoremap <C-j> :cnext<CR>
+	nnoremap <C-k> :cprev<CR>
+		I use <C-j> (down), and <C-k> (up) to navigate the quickfix window

+	nnoremap <LocalLeader>a  call go#alternate#Switch(<bang>0, 'edit')
+		go-vim provides for toggling between various alternate files, I only use this one

 Life is good.....